identicondapp/identicon/README.md

 #### What is a government identification ?

-Is the identity document (DNI, Passport, Driver License, etc) issued by some local/national government which provide a unique identification for a given person.
+Is the identity document (DNI, Passport, Driver License, etc) issued by some local/national government which provides a unique identification for a given person.

 #### Who can be a *validator* ?

-Anyone wit a NEAR account can act as a validator, but it must be registered in the Dapp.
+Anyone with a NEAR account can act as a validator, but it must be registered in the Dapp.

 #### How will they be compensated ?